U.S. Federal Reserves fines BNP Paribas $246 mln for foreign exchange fixing

 Katz, who also spent time at Barclays, pleaded guilty to participating in a price-fixing conspiracy in January.

-In addition to the fine, the Fed ordered BNP Paribas to overhaul how its senior management conducts oversight, and heighten controls on its foreign exchange trading.
+In addition to the fine, the Fed ordered BNP Paribas to overhaul how its senior management conducts oversight, and heighten controls on its FX trading.
+(Reporting by Pete Schroeder; editing by Diane Craft)